-- The present value of the defined benefit obligation being settled, as determined on the date of settlement; and - The settlement price, including any plan assets transferred and any payments made directly by Aegon in connection with the settlement c.
-Share-based payments
+- The present value of the defined benefit obligation being settled, as determined on the date of settlement; and - The settlement price, including any plan assets transferred and any payments made directly by Aegon in connection with the settlement.

 Aegon recognizes (in the income statement) gains or losses on the curtailment or settlement of a defined benefit plan when the curtailment or settlement occurs.